apache/manifoldcf/modules/connectors/sharepoint/webservice/Package/Installation Readme.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.

-How to install and upgrade the MetaCarta SharePoint Web Service
+How to install and upgrade the MCPermissions SharePoint Web Service
 =================================================

 This web service is deployed using the SharePoint stsadm utility.
 There are several included batch files: setup.bat (for first-time installation),